 Oxybenzone and avobenzone function in similar ways, and both are found in the majority of commercial sunscreens.
-While they do absorb the sun’s rays so they don’t penetrate the skin, they are actually more toxic than avobenzone.
+While both absorb the sun’s rays so they don’t penetrate the skin, oxybenzone is actually more toxic than avobenzone.
 This chemical may actually be behind the increased rates of melanoma, the skin cancer that most people are attempting to avoid by using sunscreen!
-Oxybenzone has been found to lower the birth weight of girls whose mothers’ bodies had high exposure levels.
-It’s also linked to allergies, hormone disruption, and cell damage.
+Oxybenzone has been found to lower the birth weight of girls whose mothers' bodies had high exposure levels.
+It's also linked to allergies, hormone disruption, and cell damage.

 Parabens are commonly used as preservatives in sunscreen as well as a variety of personal care and beauty products.
 There are 18 different varieties, and you can easily spot them on most labels because they all contain the word "paraben" in their chemical nomenclature.
 What makes them dangerous is that they're estrogen disruptors.
 Parabens have been associated with infertility, abnormal development of the testes, obesity, asthma, allergies, benign tumors of the uterus or digestive tract, and breast cancer.